Two of Washington’s biggest companies, Costco and Boeing, commit tens of millions to social justice programs

 Another factor, added Parnell, is the sense that local and federal governments are no longer as effective in dealing with the underlying economic inequalities that are a legacy of long-standing racism.

-“People are saying, ‘You’re a major employer in this community, you need to do something, because the community has a problem, and government is not getting it done.”
+“People are saying, ‘You’re a major employer in this community, you need to do something, because the community has a problem, and government is not getting it done.’ “

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.